stackloop/PuzzleBox/README.md

 # PuzzleBox

-Collection of puzzles i have created.
+Collection of programming puzzles i have created.